Skip to main content

 chartColor / chartColorsstring / arrayOptionalColor of the chart value(s) as hex codes. chartColor is a single value (defaults to --widget-text-color), whereas chartColors is an array of colors

-- type: nd-ram-history options: host: http://192.168.1.1:19999
+- type: nd-ram-history

-Load History (NetData)#
+Load History (NetData)

 Pull recent load usage in 1, 5 and 15 minute intervals, from NetData.